KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 script with the consistency check (`-c`) argument to ensure that your changes have not introduced any inconsistencies in the code.
 * **Generated Source Code:** The `layers/generated` directory contains source code that is created by several generator scripts in the `scripts` directory.
 All changes to these scripts _must_ be submitted with the corresponding generated output to keep the repository self-consistent.
-This requirement is enforced by both Travis CI and AppVeyor test configurations.
+This requirement is enforced by the continuous integration testing.
 Regenerate source files after modifying any of the generator scripts and before building and testing your changes.
 More details can be found in [BUILD.md](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/BUILD.md#generated-source-code).